k21971/EvilHack/doc/evilhack-changelog.md

 - Increase the odds of encountering a neothelid
 - Fix: fooproofing GEM_CLASS should only affect sling bullets
 - Raise odds of a cursed wand exploding
+- Monsters that are innately magic resistant are immune to magic missile